vsumit89/store-monitor/README.md

 - `POST /get_report`: Get a report for the last 1 hour, last 1 day, or last 1 week for all stores

 Refer to the API documentation for detailed information about request and response structures.

+## Some useful commands

+- `make docker-build`: Build the services in docker-compose
+- `make docker-build-and-run`: Build and run the services in docker-compose
+- `make docker-up`: Start the services in docker-compose
+- `make docker-down`: Stop the services in docker-compose